maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="divaexp1aexp2"></a>
 ### `DIV`(*aexp1*,*aexp2*)

 Performs an integer division on the two parameters.
-For instance, `DIV(7,2)` returns 3.
+For instance, `DIV(7,2)` returns 3, the integer result of the value 3.5.

 #### Variations: